VikasSastiya/namaste-react-1/12Let'sBuildOurStore/README.md

  ![alt text](image.png)
     - this is how we write the data here see the paragraph and read it carefully below
- - when we click on this add button ,it dispatches the action ,which calls the reducer function,which udates/modifies cart(slice) of store
+ - when we click on this add button ,it dispatches an action ,which calls the reducer function,which udates/modifies cart(slice) of store

       ![alt text](image-1.png)